-Quality Committee
+Quality & Technology Committee

-Interview with Chairman Kawashima
+Interview with Chairperson Kawashima

 Fostering a "quality culture" is the key to a stable supply of pharmaceuticals

-The Quality Committee's basic policy is to "support the stable supply of pharmaceuticals from a quality perspective.
+The Quality & Technology Committee's basic policy is to "support the stable supply of pharmaceuticals from a quality perspective.
 To fulfill this mission, we promote activities from each specialized area under three structures: the GMP Subcommittee, the Formulation Research Subcommittee, and the ICH Quality Group.

 In order to maintain a stable supply of high-quality pharmaceuticals, compliance with established procedures and rules is a natural prerequisite.
 However, this alone is not enough.
 What I consider most important now is to foster a "quality culture" that should take root throughout the entire organization.